Website

 • PowerPoint or other visuals to clearly convey main points;

-• an assured delivery that includes variable vocal pitch, gestures, eye contact, and appropriate vocal tone;
+• an assured delivery that includes variable vocal pitch, gestures,

 • use of language, evidence, and visuals appropriate to audience.